Carl Gustav Magnusson: Knoll

-Ongoing Activities
+Ongoing activities

 Since retiring from Knoll in 2005, Magnusson has remained active as a designer, consultant and lecturer.
-Today he continues in the fields of office design and environment, as well as lighting systems, automobiles, and household appliances, furnishings and textiles.
-In addition to Knoll, he has designed products for Teknion, Stegner Engineering, Arexit, Momentum Textiles, Allseating, and the MoMA Design Store (co-designed with his wife, architect Emanuela Frattini Magnusson).
 In 2005, Magnusson founded CGM Design which serves furniture and automotive manufacturers in product development and design strategy.
+Today he continues in the fields of office design and environment, as well as lighting systems, automobiles, and household appliances, furnishings, and textiles.
+In addition to Knoll, he has designed products for Spinneybeck, Teknion, Stegner Engineering, Arexit, Momentum Textiles, Allseating, Nienkamper, and the MoMA Design Store (co-designed with his wife, architect Emanuela Frattini Magnusson).

-He has lectured on design matters for BMW, Knoll, Maharam, AIA and Waterworks, IIDA, SCAD among others, is a frequent jury member for design competitions internationally and expert witness on design matters.
+He has lectured on design matters for BMW, Knoll, Maharam, AIA, Waterworks, IIDA, ArtCenter College of Design, Yale Library, Michael Graves College and SCAD, among others.
+Magnusson is a frequent jury member for design competitions internationally including iF Product Design Award, Yale School of Architecture, ArtCenter College of Design, and Good Design Awards.
+He also serves as an expert witness on design matters.

 In 2012, the design industry publication Contract named him the 2012 design "legend" of the year, saying of him: "he is an industrial designer, as well as a curator, lecturer, mentor, inventor, organizer, talent scout, and visionary.
 And his influence has spread out in multiple directions around the globe."

+Personal life

+Magnusson is a Porsche aficionado, and he and his 912 Outlaw are featured in the book, "Porsche Outlaws."